Dublin Senior Football Championship: History

 The first Dublin Football Championship took place in 1887, Erin's Hope were the first Dublin Champions.
 St Vincent's have won the most titles, having won on twenty eight occasions.

 There were no champions in 1902 as there was no Dublin Football Championship that year.
 The 1902 final was played in 1903, with Bray Emmets going on to represent Dublin and win the 1902 Leinster and All-Ireland Senior Football Championship representing Dublin (six Bray Emmets Players in all), a final which was played in 1904.

 The Dublin senior football championship had received a dramatic revamp for 2006.
 A backdoor system was introduced and the new system was on a two-year trial which ended in 2007.
 A whole new system was introduced for the 2008 competition, the teams were divided into groups which were based on seeding from the previous year.
 The new system was to only involve the senior football championship.
 The backdoor system was restored for 2009 but was then removed in 2012.
 The new format included the introduction of a 'Senior B' championship.
-All the teams that lost in the first round were placed within in competition which was run in parallel to the 'A' Championship.
+All the teams that lost in the first round were placed in a competition which was run in parallel to the 'A' Championship.

 The Championship received another revamp in 2018 where the straight knock-out format was removed and replaced with a group format that contained 16 teams divided into 4 groups of four.
 The four teams who played in the semi-final the previous year were seeded and placed in separate groups while the other 12 teams were drawn into the remaining spots.
 Each team plays the 3 other teams in their group once and the teams that finish first and second within their groups qualify for the quarter-finals.